siamabdalilah/groop/readme.md

 We attribute the instructions for creating the chatting layout to https://blog.sendbird.com/android-chat-tutorial-building-a-messaging-ui
-We attribute the location picker activity to the Leku project. https://github.com/SchibstedSpain/Leku#license
+We attribute the location picker activity to the Leku project. https://github.com/SchibstedSpain/Leku#license We attribute the use of spinners to https://www.mkyong.com/android/android-spinner-drop-down-list-example/